-6.1 The definition of "domestic violence and abuse" was updated by the Home Office in 2013 and again in 2021 to include the reality that many young people are experiencing or witnessing domestic abuse and violence in relationships at a young age, including in relationships with peers or in their own intimate relationships.
+- 6.1 The definition of "domestic violence and abuse" was updated by the Home Office in 2013 and again in 2021 to include the reality that many young people are experiencing or witnessing domestic abuse and violence in relationships at a young age, including in relationships with peers or in their own intimate relationships.
+This also includes where they see, hear or experience its effects.
 They may therefore be Children in Need or likely to suffer significant harm.
 The latest definition from the Home Office is as follows:

-Behaviour of a person ('A') towards another person ('B') is domestic abuse if -

-- (a) A and B are each aged 16 or over and are personally connected to each other and - (b) The behaviour is abusive and it does not matter whether the behaviour consists of a single incident or a course of conduct.
+Behaviour of a person ('A') towards another person ('B') is domestic abuse if - (a) A and B are each aged 16 or over and are personally connected to each other and - (b) The behaviour is abusive and it does not matter whether the behaviour consists of a single incident or a course of conduct.